Red Bulls' Tyler Adams works to balance promising career, normal teen life

 Adams has followed the development ladder here with New York, an academy product since before his teen years who then played extensively for the U-17 national team.
 He’s progressed from playing with the USL Red Bulls II in 2015 to getting his first MLS start last year to now looking like a regular for head coach Jesse Marsch.

-His combination of workrate and speed, vision and comfort on the ball make Adams an ideal partner alongside Felipe in the Red Bulls midfield.
-It’s nearly the same role he played with the U-20 national team under Tab Ramos as the US took home the CONCACAF Championship earlier this year.
+His combination of work rate and speed, vision and comfort on the ball make Adams an ideal partner alongside Felipe in the Red Bulls midfield.
+It’s nearly the same role he played with the U-20 national team under Tab Ramos as the US took home the CONCACAF championship and qualified for the FIFA U-20 World Cup earlier this year.

-Shortly after he was appointed as head coach of the Red Bulls, Jesse Marsch and then-sporting director Ali Curtis went to Bradenton, Fla. to see Adams play with the US U-17s against Panama.
+Shortly after he was appointed as head coach of the Red Bulls, Jesse Marsch and then-sporting director Ali Curtis went to Bradenton, Florida to watch Adams play with the US U-17s against Panama.
 Marsch remembers the midfielder capturing his eye in a match that also featured US national team and Borussia Dortmund wunderkind Christian Pulisic and highly-touted Schalke prospect Haji Wright.

 A contract offer for Adams, who lives in New Jersey, would shortly follow, setting off three whirlwind seasons.